Chrismarsh/unifi-freenas/README.md

 To install the controller software and the rc script:

-1. Log in to the pfSense command line shell as root.
+1. Log in to the FreeNas jail command line shell as root.
 2. Run this one-line command, which downloads the install script from Github and executes it with sh (points to current 4.6.6 branch):

   ```